JamilAhmed00/HydroScholers/README.md

 # HydroScholers

-**HydroScholers** is an innovative educational platform aimed at empowering high school students with knowledge and tools to understand and address water-related challenges, particularly in the context of the Sustainable Development Goals (SDG) 6, which focuses on ensuring availability and sustainable management of water and sanitation for all.
+**HydroScholers** is an innovative educational platform aimed at empowering high school students with knowledge and tools to understand and address water-related challenges, particularly in the context of the Sustainable Development Goals (SDG) 6, which focuses on ensuring the availability and sustainable management of water and sanitation for all.

 ## Project Objectives